lavanet/lava/x/README.md

 ### Conflicts

-When utilizing the services, consumers leverage the protocol's data reliability feature to cross-verify deterministic responses for identical queries from multiple providers.
-In cases of discrepancies, cryptographically signed by both providers, consumers can initiate a conflict transaction to report the fraudulent provider.
-This action triggers an on-chain resolution process involving a commit-and-reveal vote by all selected providers within the spec (known as the jury mechanism).
-Providers selected for this process are obligated to participate; failure to do so results in potential penalties.
-Following the necessary votes, the provider found at fault will face repercussions, potentially leading to their temporary restriction.
-As part of our ongoing testing and refinement process, we aim to enhance this mechanism, particularly for specs with substantial stake backing for majority trust.
+When consumers engage with the services, they rely on the protocol's data reliability feature, ensuring cross-verification of deterministic responses across multiple providers for identical queries.
+These queries, deliberately unpredictable to providers, are randomly selected by consumers.
+Users have the option to increase the number of checks performed, enhancing their security measures.
+In instances of conflicting responses, which are cryptographically signed by both providers, consumers can initiate a conflict transaction to report the potentially fraudulent provider.
+This action triggers an on-chain resolution process, known as the jury mechanism, involving a commit-and-reveal vote by all selected providers within the specification.
+Selected providers are obligated to participate; failure to do so may result in potential penalties.
+After the requisite votes, the identified provider at fault faces repercussions, potentially leading to penalties.
+As part of our continuous testing and refinement efforts, we aim to bolster this mechanism, particularly for specifications supported by substantial stake backing to ensure majority trust.

+### Constant Availability

+Lava's blockchain incorporates a distinctive feature to maintain operations during critical consensus failures.
+When consumers and providers detect downtime separately, they utilize an off-chain communication method based on 'virtual epochs.'
+These epochs enable both parties to mutually agree upon increased usage without resetting their connections, allowing providers to later claim these additional services as rewards when the blockchain returns to normal operation.
+The process of claiming rewards after the chain resumes is automated for providers and is automatically acknowledged and approved by the consensus mechanism, surpassing the usual limits set within a single epoch.

 ## Modules

-### utility
+### Utility

 #### [epochstorage](epochstorage/README.md)